mshvarts/Social-Game/README.md

 A browser based interface can be accessed by opening the URL `http://localhost:4000/index.html`.
 The server will respond with the specified web page above.
-By clicking `Connect`, the page gains access to chat on the server via web sockets in browsers that support web sockets.
+By clicking `Connect`, the page gains access to the Social Game on the server via web sockets in browsers that support web sockets.